ZaveriAum/Flashify-backend/Readme.md

 ## 🚀 Features

-- Feature 1: Create Flashcards in folders manually.
+- Feature 1: Create Flashcards or notes in folders manually.
-- Feature 2: Create Flashcards using ai based on topic or text.
+- Feature 2: Create Flashcards or notes using ai based on topic or text.
-- Feature 3: Interact with the flashcards using ai.
+- Feature 3: Interact with the flashcards or notes using ai.

 ---